w3c-lbd-cg/lbd/README.md

-# The Linked Building Data (on the Web) Community Group - lbdw
+# The Linked Building Data (on the Web) Community Group - lbd
-This repository contains the sources of the W3C Linked Building Data (on the Web) Community Group website https://w3c-lbd-cg.github.io/lbdw/
+This repository contains the sources of the W3C Linked Building Data (on the Web) Community Group website https://w3c-lbd-cg.github.io/lbd/

 ## How to Get Involved